Zambia: Mbeu ya Maphunziro in Chipata

 The project so far

-In the first phase (2020 – 2021), eight community schools with a total of 1000 pupils in the districts of Vubwi, Chadzia and Chipangali received a minimal support.
+In the first phase (2020 – 2021), eight community schools with a total of 1000 pupils in the districts of Vubwi, Chadzia and Chipangali received minimal support.
 All schools have existed for at least two years.
-They have an elected board.
 With our support, the teachers received school materials and money for urgent repairs.
 This improved the conditions for teaching.
 At the same time, the children, their parents and the teachers received further training in the areas of drinking water, sanitation and hygiene (WASH).
-The construction of a school garden helped to compensate the teachers a little better for their services.
-Apart from the health aspect, the school gardens also have the potential to yield a return.
-This will then serve as a foundation stone for the independent financing of the schools and for future investments.
+The construction of a school garden helped to compensate the volunteer teachers a little better for their services.
 Our support was complemented with a leisure program that offers girls and boys both fun and games.

-The school management assumes a high degree of personal responsibility in the implementation of these programmes.
-The results achieved and the reports from the schools form the basis for a first reduction in the number of the supported community schools from eight to five.
+The school management assumed a high degree of personal responsibility in the implementation of these programmes.
+The results achieved and the reports from the schools formed the basis for a first reduction in the number of the supported community schools from eight to five.

 Success and challenges